bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-send-status-delivery.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter type is not specified
-- parameter mandatory status is not specified
+- parameter requirement is not specified
 - examples are missing
-- success and error responses are not specified
+- responses in case of success and error are not specified

 {% endnote %}